 IMPORTANT: if your Schengen permit of stay does not cover the entire period of mobility in Italy, you must instead apply for permit of stay in Italy.

 Within 8 working days of their arrival in Italy, all NON-EU citizens who hold a valid student visa for Italy must apply for a permit of stay for study purposes (Permesso di soggiorno per motivi di studio).

-The permit of stay is issued by the Police Department (Questura - Ufficio Immigrazione) of the applicant’s place of residence in Italy.
+The permit of stay is issued by the Police (Questura - Ufficio Immigrazione).

 Post Offices closest to Bocconi